 - Quantitative Problems: 4 in total, assessed by two 1 hour in-person exams of equal weighting; one compulsory question, from one of two problems, on each exam.
-Problem Exam 1 Friday 21st October and Problem Exam 2 Monday 12th December (30 marks in total) - Bioinformatics-Sequence Analysis: 3 in total of equal weighting, assessed by assignments submitted on-line (10 marks in total) - Comparative Medicine: assessed by a 1 hour in-person exam on 13th December; answer one compulsory essay style question.
+Problem Exam 1 Friday 20th October and Problem Exam 2 Monday 11th December (30 marks in total) - Bioinformatics-Sequence Analysis: 3 in total of equal weighting, assessed by assignments submitted on-line (10 marks in total) - Comparative Medicine: assessed by a 1 hour in-person exam on 12th December; answer one compulsory essay style question.
 (5 marks) - Group BioTechniques: assessed in part by oral presentation (5 marks) and a summary report (5 marks) (10 marks in total).
-Presentations will take place on 26th and 27th October.
+Presentations will take place on 25th and 26th October. - BioTechniques Exam: Both the material delivered in lectures and material covered in the group BioTechniques will be assessed by a 2.5h in-person exam on 13th December; answer 3 out of 4 essay style questions.
+(45 marks in total).